Free Download · Version 2.3.0

 Can You Recover Deleted Browser History?
 Incognito Sessions?

-The two most common buyer questions on browser forensics are: can I recover deleted browser history, and can I retrieve incognito history.
+The two most common buyer questions on browser forensics are: can I recover deleted browser history and can I retrieve incognito history.
 The honest answers depend on what was deleted, how it was deleted and whether the browser had time to commit the changes to disk.

 Deleted Browser History Recovery

 Older deletions are harder.
 Once the WAL is checkpointed and the SQLite database is vacuumed, the recover browser history path requires unallocated-page carving or full-disk-image forensic carving.
-That is out of scope for a $29 browser viewer but it is in scope for our full forensic investigation services, where we recover browser history from disk images for civil and criminal matters.
+That is out of scope for a $49 browser viewer but it is in scope for our full forensic investigation services, where we recover browser history from disk images for civil and criminal matters.

 Incognito History and Private Browsing Sessions

 Chrome incognito mode, Edge InPrivate, Firefox private browsing and Brave private windows are designed to NOT persist incognito history to the local SQLite database.
-By design, Sherlock Browser Viewer reads the disk-persisted state and will not surface incognito history from disk alone.
-Incognito history is not always perfectly invisible: DNS resolver cache, OS-level prefetch artifacts, network-adapter logs, hosts-file lookups, the browser cache that sometimes leaks under crash recovery, and RAM dumps (if captured at the right moment) can all expose private browsing activity.
+By design, Sherlock Forensics Browser Viewer reads the disk-persisted state and will not surface incognito history from disk alone.
+Incognito history is not always perfectly invisible: DNS resolver cache, OS-level prefetch artifacts, network-adapter logs, hosts-file lookups, the browser cache that sometimes leaks under crash recovery and RAM dumps (if captured at the right moment) can all expose private browsing activity.
 For an incognito history investigation Sherlock covers the disk-artifact side.
 Combine with memory forensics and network logs for a complete private browsing timeline reconstruction.

 Questions